 Nurturing both faith and fellowship, United Church has three Wednesday evening series during the program year.
 The first in September, Wednesdays Together, welcomes everyone back from their summer break and newcomers to our community.
 In January, we interrupt January’s darkness with Light Up Your Winter; and as a preparation for Easter’s joy we engage our hearts and minds in a Lenten Series.
 We begin each evening with a simple supper provided by the Fellowship Board from 5:45 to 6:30 pm followed several program options from 6:30 to 7:30 pm

-Wednesday Bible Study (Library, 7 am) – On Wednesday mornings at 7 am in the church library, join one of your pastors and fellow church persons in looking ahead at the lessons for the coming Sunday.
+Wednesday Bible Study (Library, 7 am) – On Wednesday mornings at 7 am in the church library, join fellow church members in looking ahead at the lessons for the coming Sunday.
 It’s early, but the coffee is on and the study is rewarding.

 Monday Book Group (September through May, 12 pm) – Join Pastor Richard Edens and our book study group for sack lunch and engaging book discussions throughout the year.

 You can attend and participate in activities and ministries without becoming a member.